The Exploration of Empires- Swaswati’s Italy Trip Review

 “We can at least try not to treat or see others differently.
 We can treat them like fellow humans.”

-We knew we had a hectic day ahead, so we retired to the bed in hope of bright sunshine the next morning.
+They knew they had a hectic day ahead, so they retired to bed in hope of bright sunshine the next morning.

 Firenze- the Italian for Florence